-Jennifer Wyatt Sargent of Wyatt Sargent & Associates Ltd advises on how organisations can make the most of employee training.
+Jennifer Wyatt Sargent of Wyatt Sargent & Associates Ltd advises on the benefits of employee training and how organisations can make the most of it.

 This is the time of year when many organisations undertake their strategic planning, and one of the areas that often comes under the microscope is training.